Understanding Your CP54Q Notice

 You may want to

-- you recently married and are using your spouse’s last name and have not already contacted SSA,
+- you recently married and are using your spouse’s last name and you did not contact SSA to update your records,

 Answers to Common Questions